chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

 Frontend Installation
 =====================================================
-Use the following steps to set up each frontend Chef server:
+Use the following steps to set up each frontend Chef Server:

 #.
 Install the ``chef-server-core`` package.
 For Red Hat and CentOS 6: